-The proposed dairy expansion would rely on existing utilities, including domestic water, stormwater, and electrical services.
-Electrical service is provided by the Turlock Irrigation District.
-The project includes new building mounted lighting on the proposed structures.
+The proposed dairy expansion would rely on existing utilities, including domestic water, stormwater, and electrical services, though power will be required for the new solid manure separator.
+There is an existing service pole and panel at the existing wastewater pond, which will likely be the power source for the separator.
+The project includes at least one new yard light at the proposed manure separator location.

-The project applicant has prepared an Odor Control Plan and Vector Control Plan in accordance with ACO Chapter 18.64.060.
+The project applicant has prepared an Odor Control Plan and Vector Control Plan in accordance with ACO Chapter 18.64.060(C)(8).
 As part of the Odor Control Plan, the dairy operator will provide a point of contact to residents within the windshed of the dairy should nuisance odors occur.
 The dairy operator will respond to neighbors who are adversely affected by odors and take corrective action.

 Operations at the dairy would continue to occur 24 hours per day, 365 days per year, with most operations concentrated during daylight hours.
-With implementation of the proposed project, the number of employees would remain at 20 workers, and the number of employees onsite at any one time is expected to stay at fourteen (14) or decrease slightly due to the expected efficiency of the proposed milking parlor.
+With implementation of the proposed project, the number of employees would increase from 8 to approximately 12 workers.
+Including employees, suppliers, vendors, etc., as many as 16 people are anticipated to be on site during peak hours.